gwijthoff/texting/index.md

 **10% [Data Trails Log](exercises/data_trails)**

 For the week of March 25, keep a data trails log.
 Every time you shed some data (a debit card transaction, using your phone number for frequent shopper rewards, an email, a status update, sharing your location data, etc.) mark it in your log.
 Don't try to actively avoid leaving trails, just passively make a note when you realize that you are leaving a breadcrumb of data behind.
 You can keep this log, for example, in a notetaking app on your phone, or on an index card, or in a notebook.
-Write your log from the perspective of your data.
-While in your Distributed Memory project you filled in the gaps of your personal data trails, here you will assemble a portrait from the outside.
-For inspiration, browse postcards in the [Dear Data](https://www.dear-data.com/theproject) project.
+While in your Distributed Memory project you filled in the gaps of your personal data trails, here you will assemble a portrait from the outside, as if a third party.
+What do you look like from the perspective of your data?

 **25% Final Essay**